Marvel Rising

-Marvel Rising is an American media franchise which was produced by Marvel Animation from 2018 to 2019, based on characters from Marvel Comics.
-The franchise focused on the Secret Warriors, a diverse team of teenage superheroes who must band together to defend the world from powerful threats.
+Marvel Rising is an American media franchise and shared universe produced by Marvel Animation.
+The animated media are based on characters from Marvel Comics publications and include a made-for-television film, television specials, short films, and comic books.
+The franchise centers on the Secret Warriors, a diverse team of teenage superheroes who join forces to fight threats together.

-History

-The franchise was first announced in December 2017 and consists of a television film, a series of shorts and Marvel Comics books to be announced later with additional television specials scheduled to follow.
+The Marvel Rising animated media premiered on Disney Channel and Disney XD.
+They were subsequently released on Disney+.

+Development

+In May 2017, Marvel Entertainment filed several separate trademark applications for "Marvel Rising."

+On December 7, 2017, Marvel Entertainment announced the creation of a new franchise, with the release of a television film and a series of shorts.
-The franchise was launched with a series of comic books, beginning in April 2018 with Marvel Rising No. 0 for free, with following monthly issues starting in June.
-A series of six four-minute shorts, titled Marvel Rising: Initiation, were released on August 13, 2018 in advance of the television film, Marvel Rising: Secret Warriors, which premiered on September 30, 2018.
-On August 23, 2018, the film's theme song, "Born Ready", was released on Walt Disney Records' YouTube channel.

-Following the premiere of Secret Warriors, on October 2, 2018, Marvel announced two new Marvel Rising specials, Chasing Ghosts and Heart of Iron, for future release.
-March 2019 saw the release of the next short film series, Marvel Rising Ultimate Comics and a self titled comic book mini-series for the franchise.
+On April 25, 2018, the franchise was launched with a series of comic books, with Marvel Rising #0 released for free, with following monthly issues starting in June.
+On August 13, 2018, a series of six four-minute shorts, titled Marvel Rising: Initiation, were released in advance of the television film.
+On August 23, 2018, the theme song of Marvel Rising: Secret Warriors, "Born Ready," was released on the YouTube channel of Walt Disney Records.
+The film was released on Disney Channel and Disney XD on September 30, 2018.
+On October 2, 2018, following the premiere of Secret Warriors, Marvel announced two new Marvel Rising specials, Chasing Ghosts and Heart of Iron, for future release.
+In March 2019, the next short film series Marvel Rising Ultimate Comics was released, and a self titled comic book mini-series for the franchise.
 At the March 2019 WonderCon, Marvel announced three additional specials, Battle of the Bands, Operation Shuri, and Playing With Fire, to be streamed on Marvel HQ YouTube channel later in the year.